rebeccatruong7/Data-Projects/README.md

 # Data-Projects
-I keep the code for my data projects in this repository!
+Code and datasets for my data projects are all in this repository!

 ## Croissant Pricing & Wealth Distribution in San Francisco
 _Python and Tableau._